LZeroAnalytics/thornode/tools/evm/README.md

 ## Fake Token Balances

-The `init.js` script is run during intialization of the EVM fork and uses impersonation APIs to create a fake 100K balance of the chain-native USDC token on all fork chains.
+The `init.js` script is run during initialization of the EVM fork and uses impersonation APIs to create a fake 100K balance of the chain-native USDC token on all fork chains.
 The tokens used at the time of writing are:

 ```javascript
 const usdTokens = {